erezzarum/generative-ai-immersion-day/README.md

 # Generative AI Immersion Day

-This workshop is set up following the popular AWS Immersion Day format.
-It means to provide guidance on how to get started with Generative AI on AWS.
-The Immersion Day is split up into the following three blocks, consisting of a theory section covered by slides as well of a hands-on lab each:
-- Introduction Generative AI & Large Language Models, Large Language Model deployment & inference optimization
-- Large Language Model finetuning
-- Introduction Visual Foundation Models, deployment & inference optimization of Stable Diffusion

-The repository is structured as follows: The slides can be found in the GenerativeAIImmersionDayPresentationDeck.pdf residing on root level of the repository.
-Similarily, the labs can be found in respectively named directories:
-- Lab 1 - Hosting Large Language Models can be found in the lab1 directory.
-Start with the notebook gpt-j-notebook-full.ipynb.
-- Lab 2 - Finetuning Large Language Models can be found in the lab2 directory.
-Start with the notebook fine-tuning.ipynb.
-- Lab 3 - Hosting Stable Diffusion can be found in the lab3 directory.
-Start with the notebook JumpStart_Stable_Diffusion_Inference_Only.ipynb.

 For conducting the labs, some basic account setup steps are required.
 They are described subsequently in what follows.

 # Setup